Fila Brasileiro: Standards

 In Brazil, the Fila Brasileiro can be bred within three different standards proposed by three separate clubs.
 The standard imposed by the CBKC (a club affiliated to the FCI) is the most popular in the world, but it is by far the most distant from the appearance of the old dogs of four decades ago.

 The other two standards are from CAFIB (Fila Brasileiro's Enhancement Club) and AMFIBRA (World Association of Dog Breeders of Fila Brasileiro), respectively.
 Both are based on the first breed standard elaborated by Paulo Santos Cruz, the man who is considered the "father of the breed".
 However, the CAFIB standard is the most popular of the two.
 But both clubs (CAFIB and AMFIBRA) present themselves with the aim to preserve the pure Fila with the closest appearance of the old dogs.

 This big difference between the three standards is mainly due to an accusation of a scandal of crossbreeding at the dogs registered by the CBKC in the 70's, 80's and 90's and, consequently, the many changes made in the CBKC standard probable to include dogs with characteristics of foreign breeds, such as the English Mastiff, Great Dane and Neapolitan Mastiff.

 Paulo Santos Cruz himself, who even participated in the formation of the CAFIB for these same reasons and even presided over the club, published an article in 1979 explaining how to differentiate a pure Fila from a mixed one.

 Legal status

-In Fiji, the United Kingdom, Norway, Malta, Hong Kong and Cyprus, it is illegal to own any of these dogs without specific exemption from a court.
+In Fiji, the United Kingdom, Norway, Australia, Hong Kong and Cyprus, it is illegal to own any of these dogs without specific exemption from a court.
 In Turkey, it is illegal to own and breed a Fila Brasileiro.
 It is automatically classified as a dangerous dog in Trinidad and Tobago, meaning they cannot be imported and males must be neutered.